How-to guide

 How do I find a contract manufacturer in the UK?

 Start by naming the tier you actually need — design house, new-product-introduction specialist, mid-volume electronics manufacturing services, or a complex-integration house — because they are different businesses.
 Then shortlist three or four by capability match: process fit, typical volume band, sector experience and certifications.
-Use trade bodies (Make UK, the Manufacturing Technology Centre catapult network), sector directories and referrals from other founders.
+Use trade bodies (Make UK, the High Value Manufacturing Catapult network), sector directories and referrals from other founders.
 Visit before you commit, and never single-source your first production run.

 How many manufacturers should I approach?